 NOTE: The regional requirement is defined in terms of EIRP (effective isotropic radiated power), which is dependent on both the BS emissions and the deployment (including antenna gain and feeder loss).
 The method outlined in annex B1 Indicates how the limit in table 5.2.4.3-1 demonstrates compliance to the regional requirement.

-9.7.5.2.4.4 Co-existence with services in adjacent frequency bands

-This requirement may be applied for the protection of systems operating in frequency bands adjacent to Band 1 as defined in clause 4.6, in geographic areas in which both an adjacent band service and UTRA and/or E-UTRA are deployed.

-The power of any spurious emission shall not exceed:
+9.7.5.2.4.4 Void